codership/documentation/galeracluster/source/kb/best/index.rst

 .. _`kb-best`:

-Whereas the :doc:`kb/trouble/index` section relates to handling problems with a cluster, this section of the KB provide information and guidance on improving the performance of a cluster and optimizing configuration of the nodes.
+Whereas the :doc:`../trouble/index` section relates to handling problems with a cluster, this section of the KB provide information and guidance on improving the performance of a cluster and optimizing configuration of the nodes.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :hidden:

     kb-best-customizeing-gcache-size
     kb-best-detecting-slow-node